 We provide hands-on learning experiences, open access to our lab and printers, opportunities for internships with start-up companies, and the chance to give back to your community.
 Best of all, no experience is necessary.
 Join today, contribute, and build your own tomorrow!

 Questions?
 Comments?
 Concerns?
 Applause?
 Please direct your questions to our central email, firstname.lastname@example.org.
-If you're interested in starting a chapter at your university, please contact .
+If you're interested in starting a chapter at your university, please contact email@example.com.

 USC S H O W C A S E

-"In April, 3D4E USC came together with other 3D4E chapters from UCLA, UCSD, and Arizona to showcase our designs from this year.
-Each team presented an extraordinary amount of creativity and innovation."
+"Every April, 3D4E USC comes together with other 3D4E chapters from UCLA, UCSD, and Arizona to showcase our designs from the school year.
+Each team presents an extraordinary amount of creativity and innovation."
 To see for yourself, watch this recap video that Matterhackers made.

 Freehand is a project within USC 3D4E, whose mission is to create customizable 3D printed prosthetic hands free of charge for children in need in the Los Angeles area.
 We work on a case-by case basis, fully evaluating each child’s need to provide our clients with the prosthetics best suited to them.

 Our goal is to build a modular electric skateboard system that can be attached to a 3D printed skateboard.
 We started with a 3D model, and plan to add on electric components when all of the 3D pieces have been successfully printed out.
 When all of our parts work correctly, we hope to swap plastic for more durable carbon fiber.
 Catch us on campus cruising around!